cesargon92/spring-elasticsearch-client/README.md

 ## Add Users to Created Index

-* Use the collection and call add-user or add-users method to add new index
+* Use the collection and call add-user or add-users method to add new document